Skip to content

 Polycarbonate

-This material is also fully recyclable.
+Polycarbonate is fully recyclable.
 The process involves sorting, shredding, and washing to remove impurities and color contamination before granulating it for reuse.
-Recycled polycarbonate retains much of the strength and clarity of virgin material.
+Recycled polycarbonate also retains much of the strength and clarity of virgin material.

 Applications and Use Cases